Investment Properties: Pros, Cons and Types

 Hedge Against Inflation

-Inflation is hard to resist, yet property values and rental rates tend to catch up with increasing living costs.
-In other words, despite inflation, investment property retains its purchasing power and offsets the inflation effect.
+Inflation is hard to beat, yet property values and rental rates tend to catch up with increasing living costs.
+In other words, investment property retains its purchasing power and can offset inflation for you.

 Challenges of Investment Properties